 Shorter waves can be seen with the quick finger wave weaves.
 This creates layers and makes them look more complex and interesting.
 Plus, hair this short still packs texture thanks to those wonderful finger waves.

-Soft Finger Waves
+#18: Soft Finger Waves

-Finger Waves on Black Hair
+#19: Sassy Finger Waves on Black Hair

-Finger Waves in 1920s Style
+#20: Amazing Finger Waves in 1920s Style

-Finger Waves for Long Hair
+#21: Beautiful Finger Waves for Long Hair

-Finger Waves on Natural Hair
+#22: Gorgeous Finger Waves on Natural Hair

-“Use light mousse to form messy curls on the main waves on the side,” says Crawford.
-“This sleek curly hair is great for someone who is looking for that effortless style.
+It’s a messy, loose finger wave or beachy finger wave on the black natural hair of an African-American woman.
+If you keep the sides short and the top of your hair long, it creates a mohawk cut effect.
+Use light mousse to form messy curls on the main waves on the side.
+Sleek, curly hair is great for women looking for that effortless style.
 It makes it simple to toss and scrunch your curl with a light mousse up top.
-Refresh your finger waves with an edge control that will reshape your natural S curls.”
+Refresh your finger waves with an edge control that will reshape your natural S curls.

-Super Short Finger Waves
+#23: Sexy Super Short Finger Waves

-Tucker suggests you get a relaxer or texturizer to achieve this hairstyle unless your hair texture permits a flat, polished look.
-“There is nothing chic about puffy finger waves,” she adds.
+Opt for an edgy and chic finger-waved hairstyle.
+Those deep waves can be dressed up or down and are easy to maintain.
+I suggest you get a relaxer or texturizer to achieve a finger wave hairstyle.
+Unless your hair texture permits a flat, polished look.
+There is nothing chic about puffy finger waves.